12 Welding Tips for Beginners: Master Arc Welding Basics

 What’s the difference between push and drag techniques?

-Push means angling the electrode away in the direction of travel; it tends to produce flatter, wider beads with less penetration and is commonly used in MIG.
-Drag means angling the electrode against the direction of travel; it typically increases penetration and produces a narrower bead and is common in stick welding.
+Push means angling the electrode away in the direction of travel.
+It tends to produce flatter, wider beads with less penetration and is commonly used in MIG.
+Drag means angling the electrode against the direction of travel.
+It typically increases penetration and produces a narrower bead and is common in stick welding.
 Use whichever makes the puddle and bead that match your joint requirements.

 How often should I replace grinding discs and wire brush heads?

-Replace grinding discs when wear reduces their diameter significantly or when they become chipped or uneven—dull discs slow work and increase heat input.
+Replace grinding discs when wear reduces their diameter significantly or when they become chipped or uneven — dull discs slow work and increase heat input.
 Wire brush heads should be replaced when bristles are worn down, bent excessively, or fall out.
 Regular replacement preserves efficiency and safety.

 Can I weld galvanized steel?

 You can weld galvanized steel, but the zinc coating produces toxic fumes and can cause porosity and weak welds.
-Remove the zinc from the weld area by grinding or chemical removal before welding; if not fully removable, use proper fume extraction and PPE, and be prepared to address potential porosity and adhesion issues.
+Remove the zinc from the weld area by grinding or chemical removal before welding.
+If not fully removable, use proper fume extraction and PPE, and be prepared to address potential porosity and adhesion issues.
 Zinc oxide fumes are associated with metal fume fever (OSHA FS-3647, 2013; NIOSH, accessed 2025-10-16).

 What should I keep in a beginner welding toolkit?